ComputeCanada/magic_castle/scenario.md

  /sbin/ipa_create_user.sh <username>
 ```

-Modifying `nb_users` after the cluster is built leads to a complete
+Modifying `nb_users` after the cluster is built leads to a rebuild
-cluster rebuild at next `terraform apply`.
+of the management node at next `terraform apply`.

 #### `shared_storage_size`